clojure-doc/clojure-doc.github.io/content/md/articles/language/concurrency_and_parallelism.md

 #### Using Custom Executors With Agents

 Agents can be used (and abused) for arbitrary code execution in a thread pool.
-Because the default thread pool Clojure maintains will not be a good fit for all use cases, Clojure 1.5 introduced a function that lets you control what thread pool (executor) is used by `clojure.core/send`:
+Because the default thread pool Clojure maintains will not be a good fit for all use cases, Clojure provides a function that lets you control what thread pool (executor) is used by `clojure.core/send`:
 `clojure.core/set-agent-send-executor!`.